Images of Hair Loss (Alopecia Areata) (6)

 - Moderate: More than 5 scattered areas of hair loss on the scalp and beard

-- Severe: loss of all of the hair on the scalp and body
+- Severe: loss of all the hair on the scalp and body

-Hairs that do grow back often lack color or may be either temporarily or permanently white.
-This hypopigmentation is not seen in other forms of alopecia.
+Hairs that do grow back may be either temporarily or permanently white.
+This color change is not seen in other forms of alopecia.

 Psychological support may be beneficial.